europace/baufi-passende-vorschlaege-api/README.md

 To adjust the financial solution, you can define preferences in [Praeferenzen](https://github.com/europace/baufi-passende-vorschlaege-api/blob/main/docs/de_howto_praeferenzen.md).

 The documentation for the API input values is described in the [YAML file](https://github.com/europace/baufi-passende-vorschlaege-api/blob/main/api/baufi-passende-vorschlaege-api.yaml).
-From approx. line 300 the input parameters are listed with limit values, default values and examples.
+At _#/components/schemas/Kundenangaben_ the input parameters are listed with limit values, default values and examples.

 example extract from the [YAML file](https://github.com/europace/baufi-passende-vorschlaege-api/blob/main/api/baufi-passende-vorschlaege-api.yaml):
 ```